Nowadays, there are so many different materials, sizes, and types of bibs available to suit their child’s needs.

 Smock bibs are also known as long-sleeved bibs.
-They cover your baby from the neck until the knees, providing MORE COVERAGE for their clothes.
+They cover from the baby’s neck until the knees, providing MORE COVERAGE for their baby clothes.

-You would use them when your children are wearing fancier clothes that would be difficult to get cleaned.
+You would use them when your children are wearing those nice, organic baby clothes that would be difficult to get cleaned.

 The full coverage also helps with easier cleanup when you’re feeding your baby at a restaurant or someone else’s home.